Carolyn Pfeiffer: Burnt Orange Productions

 Pfeiffer returned to Los Angeles to become the founding President of The Los Angeles Film School and then Vice Chair and Master Filmmaker-in-Residence at the American Film Institute Conservatory.

 She was later invited to become founding President and CEO of Burnt Orange Productions part of the Film Initiative of the University of Texas at Austin.
 The mission of Burnt Orange was to produce films where students worked as apprentices and interns alongside professional filmmakers.
 In three years Burnt Orange produced The Quiet, acquired by Screen Gems and released by Sony Classics, Adam Rifkin's Homo Erectus, distributed by National Lampoon in 2008, The Cassidy Kids, distributed by B-Side and broadcast on IFC in 2008 and Elvis and Annabelle distributed by The Weinstein Company in 2009.

-Pfeiffer now resides in Marfa, Texas where she continues her work as a producer.
-In 2013 she executive produced Cory Van Dyke's "Far Marfa", in 2015 Hector Galan's award-winning PBS documentary "Children of Giant" and in 2018/2019 Keith Maitland's "Dear Mr. Brody" which was theatrically released and broadcast on Discovery in 2022.
-In 2019 she produced a one woman play, "Ilsa" by William Benton, starring Kate O'Toole and directed by Richard Maxwell of New York City Players.
-She is executive producing "Robert Irwin: A Desert of Pure Feeling" a documentary on the famed light and space artist directed by Jennifer Lane to be released late 2022/2023.
+Pfeiffer resides in Marfa, Texas, where she continues her work as a producer.
+In 2013 she executive produced Cory Van Dyke's Far Marfa, in 2015 Hector Galan's award-winning PBS documentary Children of Giant, and in 2018/2019 Keith Maitland's Dear Mr. Brody, which was theatrically released and broadcast on Discovery in 2022.
+In 2019 she produced a one-woman play, Ilsa by William Benton, starring Kate O'Toole and directed by Richard Maxwell of New York City Players.
+In 2022 she executive produced Robert Irwin: A Desert of Pure Feeling, a documentary on the famed light and space artist directed by Jennifer Lane released theatrically and on a number of streaming platforms.

-During 2020 Pfeiffer collaborated on a book of Jon Bradshaw's writings titled "The Ocean Is Closed" which was published by Ze Books in 2021.
-She is writing her memoir with Gregory Collins which will be published by Harper Horizon an imprint of HarperCollins in June 2023.
+During 2020 Pfeiffer collaborated on a book of Jon Bradshaw's writings titled The Ocean Is Closed which was published by Ze Books in 2021.
+Her own memoir, Chasing the Panther: Adventures & Misadventures of a Cinematic Life (co-written with Gregory Collins) was published by Harper Horizon in June 2023.